Home

 Swimming

 Deer Crossing does not offer instructional swimming.
-Campers must know how to swim prior to coming to camp.
+Campers must know how to swim—face in water, crawl or freestyle—prior to coming to camp.

 Whitewater Rafting